 Instead of merely talking or whining about a desire to carry something lighter for day-to-day photography situations, I decided to do something about it a couple of weeks before my month-long visit to Austria in May 2018.

 I looked online for a mirrorless compact camera, but I didn’t need the latest or a top-line model.
 I preferred an older model with a lot of online reviews and user comments, and I decided on a compromise among three criteria: cost, weight and size, and image quality.

 Feather-light fixed-lens prime

-Having used a full-frame Canon 6D mark 1 camera (6D1) since January 2014, I knew what sacrifices with the X70 would entail: no optical viewfinder, fixed focal length, and limited dynamic range in low light.
-But what I gained were weight and portability: see my emphasis here?
-On days when I only carried the X70, thoughts about weight and relative inconvenience of carrying a larger camera bundle vanished, and I realized the greater potential for a quick image and less-intimidating presence in a wide variety of situations, especially within cities.
+I’ve used a full-frame Canon 6D mark 1 camera (6D1) since January 2014, and I knew what sacrifices with the X70 would entail: no viewfinder, fixed focal length, and limited dynamic range in low light.
+But what I gained were weight and portability.
+On days when I only carried the X70, thoughts about weight and relative inconvenience of carrying a larger camera bundle vanished, as I realized the greater potential for a quicker image and less-noticeable presence in a wide variety of situations.